From America’s classic Route 66 to Namibia’s mysterious Skeleton Coast, we explore the best road trips in the world

 Stay connected: travel eSIM for South Africa

 South Africa’s Garden Route is widely regarded as one of the best road trips in the world.
 The forested swath stretches 200km from Mossel Bay in the west to Storms River in the east, taking in a vast array of vegetation, wildlife and topography.

 The area was once home to a great African forest.
 Khoi herders considered it a paradise, calling it Outeniqua (“the man laden with honey”).
-Sadly, the forest was dramatically impacted with the arrival of Dutch woodcutters in the 18th century.
-What remains evidences Outeniqua’s glorious beauty.
+Sadly, the forest was dramatically impacted by the arrival of Dutch woodcutters in the 18th century.
+What remains showcases Outeniqua’s glorious beauty.